Tony Pérez: Early days

 Playing for the Padres in 1964, Pérez, now playing first base, was named Most Valuable Player in the Pacific Coast League.
 Pérez hit .309 with 34 home runs and 107 RBI.
 He was called up to the Reds and played his first two games in a doubleheader on July 26, 1964, at Cincinnati's Crosley Field.
 In his debut he started at first base, and in his first at-bat he drew a walk against left-handed pitcher Joe Gibbon.
 He went 0–2 against Gibbon and Don Schwall in a 7–2 Reds win, then went 0–4 against pitcher Bob Veale in a 5–1 Pirates win.

 The following day he started at first base and batted fifth against the Braves at Milwaukee County Stadium.
 In an 11–2 Reds win, he got his first hit, a second-inning double off Denny Lemaster, and then scored his first run on a Johnny Edwards double.
 In the seventh inning he got his first RBI, a single off Lemaster to score Frank Robinson.

 From 1964 through 1966, he platooned at first base, primarily with Deron Johnson and Gordy Coleman.
 His first career home run, a grand slam, came in the Reds' second game of 1965, at home in Crosley Field against Milwaukee – and again against Denny Lemaster.
 The grand slam came with 2 outs and scored Vada Pinson, Frank Robinson, and Deron Johnson.

 Pérez became the Reds' starter at third base in 1967 and was selected to his first All-Star team in 1967.
 The game, played on July 11, 1967, at Anaheim Stadium, went into 15 innings, the longest All-Star Game in history (since equaled by the 2008 game).
 Pérez's home run off future fellow Hall of Famer Catfish Hunter propelled the National League to a 2–1 victory.
 He was subsequently voted the game's Most Valuable Player.

 In 1970, Pérez hit the first home run in Pittsburgh's Three Rivers Stadium.
 The 1970 campaign was his finest year, statistically: in addition to his 129 RBIs, Pérez hit .317, slugged 40 home runs and scored 107 runs.
+His performance through the first half of the season (.363, 28 HRs) ranks among the finest in the history of the sport.
 He came in third in the Most Valuable Player voting behind Billy Williams and Reds' teammate and winner Johnny Bench.